-Jennifer Spragge is the Vice-President of Human Resources at the NWMO.
+Jennifer Spragge is the Vice-President of People and Technology, and Chief Ethics Officer at the NWMO.
 Prior to joining the NWMO, she held the positions of Vice-President of Human Resources and Strategic Planning at Certified General Accountants of Ontario, and Senior Director of Human Resources and Strategic Planning for Sales and Marketing at the Canadian Broadcasting Corporation.
 Ms. Spragge has a Bachelor of Applied Arts from Ryerson University and is a Certified Human Resources and Compensation Committee Director.

-Bob Watts is the Associate Vice-President of Aboriginal Relations at the NWMO.
-He has worked on a broad range of Aboriginal issues at the regional and national levels for many years, including working to establish the historic Indian Residential Schools Truth and Reconciliation Commission.
-Mr. Watts is also an adjunct professor at Queen’s University in Kingston, Ontario.
+Bob Watts is the Vice-President of Indigenous Relations and Strategic Programs at the NWMO.
+He has worked on a broad range of Indigenous issues at the regional and national levels for many years, including working to establish the historic Indian Residential Schools Truth and Reconciliation Commission.
+Mr. Watts is also an adjunct professor at Queen’s University in Kingston, Ont.

 Allan Webster joined the Nuclear Waste Management Organization (NWMO) in 2017 after more than 20 years of working with Ontario Power Generation (OPG) in the field of nuclear regulatory affairs and environmental assessment.
 During his time at OPG, he was part of the team that accomplished several significant projects, including an initiative to enhance the effluent treatment systems in nuclear power plants, regulatory licensing programs, including the initial licensing of Bruce Power, the construction of used nuclear fuel facilities at Ontario nuclear stations, and the life extension and new nuclear projects at the Darlington Nuclear Generating Station.
 Mr. Webster’s final major project at OPG was the proposed deep geological repository for low- and intermediate-level waste.